Recolonisation and plant fossil order

 These being the conditions, the order in which plants hit the fossil record would have been controlled by:

-- degree of substrate transience (frequency of erosion or deposition, and rate of deposition)
+- degree of substrate transience (frequency of erosion or deposition, rate of deposition)

 - declining wetness: plants suited to watery environments would appear before plants suited to dry environments

-- atmospheric gas composition, especially levels of CO2 and O2, levels of which would have been affected initially by the cataclysm and subsequently by plant growth.
+- atmospheric gas composition, especially levels of CO2 and O2, which would have been affected initially by the cataclysm and subsequently by plant growth.

 The first plants to appear would be: